nickgillian/ofxGrt/example_audio_classification/README.md

 ##Audio Classification Example

-This example demonstrates how to perform some basic audio classification using an FFT and a RandomForests classifier.
+This example demonstrates how to perform some basic audio classification using an FFT, a spectrogram and a RandomForests classifier.

 ##Building the example
 You can build this example on OSX by opening terminal in this directory and running: